rahul-singh04/SOEN-6611-METRICSTICS/README.md

 # SOEN-6611-METRICSTICS
-Official Git repository of our Team for the Metricstics project as part of the project component for the subject "Software Measurement" under the guidance of Professor Pankaj Kamthan
+Official Git repository of  Team P for the Metricstics project as part of the project component for the subject "Software Measurement" under the guidance of Professor Pankaj Kamthan

 ## Team Members